A negative pregnancy test is much more common than a positive one, so could you still be pregnant? Find out what can cause a negative pregnancy test.

 - If it’s negative, try again 2-3 days later.

-- If it’s still negative, test once more a week after your missed period—this is when pregnancy tests are most accurate.
+- If it’s still negative, test once more a week after your missed period—when pregnancy tests are most accurate.

 You’re misinterpreting the lines on the test